Iván Hurtado: International career

+Hurtado made his senior international debut on 24 May 1992 in a friendly against Guatemala at the Estadio Doroteo Guamuch Flores in Guatemala City; the game ended 1-1, with Hurtado conceding a penalty.
+At just 17 years and 285 days, he became the youngest player ever to play for Ecuador.

-Hurtado holds the record as the youngest Ecuadorian to play for his country at just 17 years and 285 days.
-He has appeared in more FIFA World Cup qualification matches than any other player in history, and also held the record for most overall international caps by South American player until it was surpassed by Lionel Messi in December 2022.
-Hurtado was one of the key players who played a major role in securing a first ever World Cup berth for Ecuador in 2002.
+Hurtado was one of the key players who played a major role in securing a first-ever World Cup berth for Ecuador in 2002.
 He had such an impressive tournament, that he was appointed to succeed former Ecuadorian star Alex Aguinaga to be the captain of a new generation of an ever-improving Ecuador side.

 His best performances came in Ecuador's dream tournament in the 2006 FIFA World Cup.
 His defence left stars such as Polish forward Jacek Krzynowek, Costa Rican striker Paulo Wanchope, and English players Wayne Rooney, Joe Cole and Steven Gerrard desperate for goals.
-However, his form declined in a space of just six months.
+However, his form declined in the space of just six months.
 Nevertheless, he played for Ecuador at the 2007 Copa América, where his performance was very poor and criticised by many of his countrymen as the main reason for Ecuador's early elimination.
 Hurtado started the first two games against Chile and Mexico but was on the bench the whole game against Brazil.

-Hurtado was called up for the first two 2010 World Cup qualifiers against Venezuela and Brazil, miserably losing both matches.
+Upon making his 143rd international appearance on 10 September 2007 in a friendly against El Salvador, Hurtado became the most-capped South American footballer of all time, surpassing Cafu's record of 142 caps for Brazil.
+Hurtado was also called up for the first two 2010 World Cup qualifiers against Venezuela and Brazil, miserably losing both matches.
 As a consequence, he along with teammate Ulises de la Cruz, was excluded from the squad for the next round against Paraguay.
 Hurtado announced that this would be his final qualifying campaign and possibly the World Cup should Ecuador qualify.
 He stated, "There are a crop of talented and personable youngsters coming through now, and they deserve to have their chance like I had mine."

+Hurtado's record for most overall international caps by a South American player was surpassed by Lionel Messi in December 2022.
+Messi would also tie Hurtado's record for most appearances in World Cup qualifying games in September 2025.